Traveling with Food Allergies

 Don’t forget your allergic reaction drugs (but carry them legally

-Even if your allergic reaction isn’t severe, you shouldn’t leave home while without your allergic reaction drugs.
-Sure, you’ll be happy to have it just in case you have got an uncomfortable reaction like hives or haptic sensation, but you shouldn’t assume you can buy what you need locally, depending on where you go.
+Even if your allergic reaction isn’t severe, you shouldn’t leave home without your allergic reaction drugs.
+Sure, you’ll be happy to have it just in case you have an uncomfortable reaction like hives or haptic sensation, but you shouldn’t assume you can buy what you need locally, depending on where you go.

 In most common destinations you can, but Dr. Pidich states that it is prudent to pack some in your carry-on.
-If you have got a travel companion, have them carry an additional dose or 2 of the drugs just in case you lose yours.
+If you have a travel companion, have them carry an additional dose or 2 of the drugs just in case you lose yours.
 The same goes for an Epi-Pen if you employ one.
-Finally, make certain you acquaint yourself together with your destination’s rules and rules regarding prescription (and nonprescription) medication, thus you’ll be able to pass customs together with your drugs.
+Finally, make certain you acquaint yourself with your destination’s rules and rules regarding prescription (and nonprescription) medication, thus you’ll be able to pass customs together with your drugs.